BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/YAML.md

   anotherInnerName: "BetonQuest is great!"
 ```

-It's best not to use tabs in your YAML files at all.
+Tabs are not supported.
 Use spaces instead.

 ---
 [:material-arrow-right: Next Step: Conversations](../Basics/Conversations.md){ .md-button .md-button--primary }